 In the house interiors, Daviau used both soft light from practical lamps included in the decor and hard light as well.
 “The set decorator, Jackie Carr, and her assistant, Sandra Renfroe, brought in dozens of lamps and we auditioned lamps to choose the ones we wanted.
 We had to get fantasy colors and yet make them seem to come from natural sources.

-“It was difficult figuring ways to keep E.T. work as something other than a mechanical thing is having backlight behind him at all times with a lower light level in front so there is little detail in the face but with “a catchlight in those wonderfully expressive eyes.”
+“It was difficult figuring ways to keep E.T. working as something other than a mechanical thing.
+One way is having backlight behind him at all times with a lower light level in front so there is little detail in the face but with a catchlight in those wonderfully expressive eyes.”

 One scene which helped to establish this style was, to the cinematographer’s sorrow, cut from the release version.
 “It’s near the first, when Elliott’s mother calls him upstairs.
 There’s an overhead light on, for the only time in the entire picture.
 As Elliott listens to the lecture, he turns off the overhead light, reducing his mother to a silhouette, and then he goes around turning on all the little lights he had placed around the room, relighting the place to his satisfaction.
 It was cut, dammit — but it was wonderful in that it established where all the lights came from that were used for all the scenes that followed in that room.”